 Gamma-ray bursts resulting from binary neutron-star mergers are sometimes preceded by precursor flares.
-These harbingers may be ignited by quasi-normal modes, excited by orbital resonances, shattering the stellar crust of one of the inspiralling stars up to $\gtrsim 10$ seconds before coalescence.
-In the rare case that a system displays two precursors, successive overtones of either interface- or g-modes may be responsible for the overstrainings.
+These harbingers can be ignited by quasi-normal modes, excited by orbital resonances, shattering the stellar crust of one of the inspiralling stars up to $\gtrsim 10$ s before coalescence.
+In the rare case when a system displays two precursors, successive overtones of either interface modes or g modes can be responsible for the overstrainings.
 Since the free-mode frequencies of these overtones have an almost constant ratio, and the inertial-frame frequencies for rotating stars are shifted relative to static ones, the spin frequency of the flaring component can be constrained as a function of the equation of state, the binary mass ratio, the mode quantum numbers, and the spin-orbit misalignment angle.
-As a demonstration of the method, we find that the precursors of GRB090510 hint at a spin frequency range of $2 \le v{\star}/Hz \le 20$ for the shattering star if we allow for an arbitrary misalignment angle, assuming $\ell = 2 g$ -modes account for the events.
+As a demonstration of the method, we find that the precursors of GRB090510 hint at a spin frequency range of $2 \lesssim v{\star}/\text{Hz} \lesssim 20$ for the shattering star if we allow for an arbitrary misalignment angle, assuming $\ell = 2$ q modes account for the events.

-Key words. gamma-ray burst: individual: 090510 - stars: neutron, oscillations - gravitational waves
+Key words. gamma-ray burst: individual: 090510 - stars: oscillations - gravitational waves